docsifyjs/docsify/docs/plugins.md

       // You can provide a regexp to match prefixes.
 In this case,
       // the matching substring will be used to identify the index
       pathNamespaces: /^(\/(zh-cn|ru-ru))?(\/(v1|v2))?/,

+      // Show where each result comes from (default: 'none')
+      // 'page': the page title, e.g. "Guide"
+      // 'breadcrumb': the sidebar path, e.g. "Basics › Guide"
+      resultSource: 'none',
     },
   };
 </script>